Search models, users, collections, and posts

 • One without any indent at all (my favorite for the range).

-The front of the grip is intended as a baracade stop.
-Unike others, I chose specifically not to include a giant gaping hole in the spot where you'll bang it against a wall.
-My design philosophy is durability over gimmicks like a quick release sling mount.
+The front of the grip is intended as a barricade stop.
+I chose specifically not to include a giant hole for the gimmicky strap disconnect.
+Replaced with cute 🦊.

 If you don't have a picatinny rail on the underside of your hand guard, they're easy to print and widely available online in aluminum.
 I am very satisfied with this model, I don't intend to make it natively m-lok or keymod.